MichaelUray/muTimer/README.md

 These library functions can get used for example to do any action if an input is active at least for a given time period.

-Some application examples for which this library could work for.
+Some application examples for which this library could work for.\
+delayOnOff() / delayOn() / delayOff()
 - Debounce a switch or button.
+- Switch a pump on by a floating switch if the switch is true for at least 1 minute.
+Turn the pump off, if the switch gets false for at least 15 seconds.
+Prevents that the pump turns on and off to often.
+- Any other application where a delayed input or output is required.
-- Take any action after a given time permanently, e.g. switch an LED on 5s after the input gets set.
+- Take any action after a given time permanently, e.g. switch an LED on 5s after the input gets true.

+delayOnTrigger()
-- Take any action after a given time just once or repeatedly, e.g. send a string via the serial interface every 5s.
+- Take any action after a given time just once if an input gets true. e.g. send a string via the serial interface once 5s after input gets true.

+cycleOnOff()
 - Create LED flashing with given on/off interval times.

-- Switch a pump on by a floating switch if the switch is true for at least 1 minute and turn the pump off, if the switch gets false for at least 15 seconds.
+cycleTrigger()
+- Take any action repeatedly by a given time interval, e.g. send a string via the serial interface every 5s.

 # Functions #